Constipation in Children

 - Small liquid or soft stool marks on a child's underwear

 The symptoms of constipation can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees a healthcare provider for a diagnosis.

 How is constipation diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+The provider will give your child a physical exam.
 Depending on how old your child is, you might be asked questions such as:

 - How old was your baby when he or she had their first stool?